mjc-school/MJC-School/stage #1/module #2. Basic Theory Boost, OOD Intro/lesson #7. SOLID/lesson_content.md

 ## Task
 Write an application and tests for it according to the requirements given below.
 The application must implement the functionality defined by the individual task.

+#### Task example:
+**Circle**.
+Create the classes Point and Circle.
+Create methods and tests: calculating the area and perimeter of a circle; Is the shape a circle? (the radius cannot be <= 0); Does the figure intersects only one of the coordinate axes at a specified distance?

 ### Requirements

-Task for example: “Circle.
-Create the classes Point and Circle.
-Create methods and tests: calculating the area and perimeter of a circle; Is the shape a circle? (the radius cannot be <= 0); Does the figure intersects only one of the coordinate axes at a specified distance?"

 + Create entity classes, for example: "Create Point and Circle classes"
 + Entity-classes should not be filled with methods which perform functional actions (business logic methods such as calculation, search, etc.).